-Mr. Van Der Kar, age 54, has served as a manager of his family's farm, Pinehill Ranch, since 1978.
+Mr. Van Der Kar, age 55, has served as a manager of his family's farm, Pinehill Ranch, since 1978.
 The Van Der Kar family farms approximately 100 acres of avocados and has been delivering avocados to Calavo since 1959.
-He is a current member of the board of the California Chermoya Association, a former member of the board of the Santa Barbara County Workforce Investment Board, and is a former director of the Santa Barbara County Farm Bureau.
+He is a current member of the board of the California Chermoya Association, a current member of the Farm Credit West Local Advisory Committee, a current member of the Saticoy Lemon Association Board of Directors, a former member of the board of the Santa Barbara County Workforce Investment Board, and is a former director of the Santa Barbara County Farm Bureau.

-J. Link Leavens Director since 1987
+J. Link Leavens